oroinc/documentation/user_guide/ui_components.rst

 Entity Record "Create/Edit" Forms
 ---------------------------------

-If new entity records can be added to the system, :guilabel:`Create {Entity Name}` is shown in the top right corner of the grid.

-Click the button to get to the *"Create ..."* form.
+Click the  :guilabel:`Create {Entity Name}` button in the top right corner of the grid to get to the *"Create ..."* form.

 - All the editable fields of the entity will be displayed in the grid.